-The consolidated entity also leases the investment property set out in note 13.
+The consolidated entity also leases the bearer trees set out in note 13 and the investment property set out in note 14.
 A significant portion of the lease payments from this property are directly linked to the value of the agricultural production each year and as a consequence, the directors cannot measure the future receivables with reliable certainty.

-These lease payments are included in the valuation model of the investment property as set out in note 13.
+These lease payments are included in the valuation model of the bearer plants as set out in note 13.